ChunMinChang/blog/_posts/2023-07-24-webcodecs-and-the-future-of-media-processing-on-the-web.md

 image: "../images/posts/webcodecs/icon.png"
 ---

-This post talks about three things: What’s WebCodecs, its demo, and its role in the future of media processing.
+This post talks about three things: What’s WebCodecs, its demo, and its role in the future of media processing (talk slides [here][slides]).

 <!--read more-->